 - · Procedure for Administrative Withdrawal

 - Evaluation

-- · Informal Hearing
+- Informal Hearing

-- · Appeal Process
+- Appeal Process

-- · Emergency Suspension
+- Emergency Suspension

 - · Conditions for Reenrollment

-The Board of Trustees has empowered the president with the authority to suspend students from the University in "cases of clear and present danger to lives and property...and in instances of violence to persons."
+The Board of Trustees has empowered the president with the authority to suspend students from the University in "cases of clear and present danger to lives and property and in instances of violence to persons."
 Such suspensions are to be reviewed by the regular judicial bodies within 14 school days.

-A student may be subject to administrative withdrawal from the University when, in the judgment of the director of the Student Health Service, the director of the counseling center, or the director of student services, and with the concurrence of the Office of the Vice President and Dean, Student Affairs, the student:
+A student may be subject to administrative withdrawal from the University when, in the judgment of the director of the Student Health Service, the director of the counseling center, or the Assistant Dean of Admissions and Student Services, and with the concurrence of the Office of the Vice President for Campus Life, the student: